FarronF/limerick-council-meetings/meetings/2024/01/22-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 27th November 2023.md

 2001 (as amended) and Section 211 of the Planning and Development Act, 2000 (as

-amended), the approval of the Council be and is hereby given to the disposal of 1-4 Toll--- 7
+amended), the approval of the Council be and is hereby given to the disposal of 1-4 Toll
+---
+7

 Cottages, Verdant Place, Limerick, to Aengus and Rioghna D’Arcy, for the sum of €120,000,